Skip to main content

 chronicle https://chronicleprotocol.github.io/charts/

-helm install $VALIDATOR_NAME -f /home/chronicle/$VALIDATOR_NAME/generated-values.yaml -n $VALIDATOR_NAME chronicle/validator
+helm install $VALIDATOR_NAME -f /home/chronicle/$VALIDATOR_NAME/generated-values.yaml -n $VALIDATOR_NAME chronicle/validator --version 0.3.6

 Add the helm repo if needed: